GliaX/ecg/device_assessment.md

 <b> Olimex </b> is not a full ECG device per se, rather it's an Arduino shield containing the AFE hardware.
 The digital part is then done on Arduino.
 It is a platform for a 5-lead ECG.
 The only way we could use it is by stacking them up which certainly has drawbacks.
 It's a solution, but it's not the preferred one.

 <b> GammaCardio </b> is used with a PC.
 A design of this device is rather old and is not up to current standards.
 I do not recommend spending much time with it.
-The most interesting par of it is that it has the CE certificate.
+The most interesting part of it is that it has the CE certificate.